xikxp1/markdown-resume/README.md

   - Data are saved locally within your browser, see [here](https://localforage.github.io/localForage/) for details
   - Open-source static website hosted on [Github Pages](https://pages.github.com/), which doesn't (have the ability to) collect your data
   - No user tracking, no ads
-- Auto-save - Your changes are automatically saved
+- Autosave
+- Version history and rollback
 - Dark mode

 ## Development